feljost/fgpt/README.md

 The model follows the GPT2 architecture and uses the same GPT2 tokenizer along with some added tokens to allow for conversational style in Phi3-Style prompting.
 Size wise, it is roughly at GPT2-Large.
 It has 712M Parameters with 32 layers and 24 heads.
 The learning rate schedule and other hyperparameters are also different to allow for more fun when tinkering with the architecture.
 The training happened on a single NVIDIA GH200.

 Model performance is primarily assessed by monitoring validation & training loss, with additional evaluation using the HellaSwag benchmark.
-Example outputs of the model are also checked over time.

 ## Base Model Training

+The first step is training the model on a general text corpus of clean data.
+Just like Karpathy, I use Huggingface's [FineWeb-Edu](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu) ataset which is an english-only high-quality text dataset.
+The dataset is fairly homogeneous, which makes it easier to train on than other commonly used datasets like OpenWebText.

-Unlike Karpathy's original code, this repository splits the FineWeb-Edu dataset at the document level, ensuring no document appears in both training and validation sets.
+I make some changes to the dataloader functions in comparison to Karpathy's implementation.
+First, I split the FineWeb-Edu dataset at the document level, ensuring no document appears in both training and validation sets.
 This prevents data leakage and ensures a clean evaluation.
-I also provide random batches of training data during training, and use a fixed validation batch throughout the training.
-The randomnes of training data helps to avoid domain drift, as the documents of FineWeb-Edu can be very long and therefore the model just starts to memorize certain domains.
+Secondly, I also provide random batches of training data during training, and use a fixed validation batch throughout the training.
+The randomness of training data helps to avoid domain drift, as the documents of FineWeb-Edu can be very long and therefore the model just starts to memorize certain domains.
 This random approach was a game changer when trying to get the validation loss under 3.8 nats.

-## Instruction Finetunung
+## Instruction Finetuning

 After the base model is trained, it is fine-tuned on a small instruction dataset so it behaves a bit more like a conversational assistant.
 The goal here isn’t to reach top performance but to help the model understand short question-answer patterns and simple user instructions.

 ```
 <|user|>What is the capital of France?<|assistant|>The capital of France is Paris<|endoftext|>
 ```

-After finetuning, the model generally gives short, more relevant answers and can handle simple 1-turn conversations.
+After finetuning, the model gives short and (sometimes) relevant answers and can handle simple 1-turn conversations.

-## Evaluation

-WIP WIP WIP
+The data used for finetuning is a mix out of 2 datasets found online:

+- [Sebastian Rashkes Instruction Following Data](https://github.com/rasbt/LLMs-from-scratch/blob/main/ch07/02_dataset-utilities/instruction-examples.json): This helps as it is an extremely simple dataset containing very short examples.
+As our model is not very good with context longer than a couple of sentences, this helps the model stick to short and concise answer.
+- [yahma/alpaca-cleaned](https://huggingface.co/datasets/yahma/alpaca-cleaned): A cleaned instruction-answer type dataset that I limit to a maximum of 1000 characters for both prompt and answer

 ## Results

 For the base model I achieve ~2.8 cross entropy nats on the validation set, which is a good result and about what we can expect without many advanced tweaks.
-As we are only training on english educational content, our dataset is fairly homogenous compared to multilanguage datasets.
+As we are only training on english educational content, our dataset is fairly homogeneous compared to multilanguage datasets.
 If we were to train on something like FineWeb-Edu2 (the multilingual version) or OpenWebText, we would expect a higher loss.

 ![Loss Curves](/report/images/train-loss.png)